bseddon/XBRL/README.md

 ## Reporting

 The processor supports instance document rendering based on the information provided by the taxonomy author that is available in the presentation linkbase.
+This means you can create renderings of an instance document easily without complex code as the presentation linkbase defines the layout of each network.

-There are many examples in the [Digital Financial Reporting examples](https://github.com/bseddon/XBRL/wiki/Digital-Financial-Reporting-examples) page.
+There are many examples in the [Digital Financial Reporting examples](https://github.com/bseddon/XBRL/wiki/Digital-Financial-Reporting-examples) page including an example of the code to create a rendering of an instance document.
 You can also visit www.xbrlquery.org to see live examples or even create a rendering of your own instance documents.
+The [case study](https://github.com/bseddon/XBRL/wiki/Case-Study) example also includes an example of rendering Danish commerce authority taxonomy based instance documents.

 This example shows that the XBRL formulas and calculation linkbase rules compute correctly based on the data available (rules that do not compute will be highlighted in red).

 Rendering can also include details of the structure of the report and a breakdown of calculation and formula results.